 #2:Reputation |

 When polling a variety of neutral 3rd party review sites such as Amazon, Ebay and Google, we found Needak to consistently receive a 97-100% approval rating by customers.
 The negative reviews we found appeared to be due to customer frustration due to a lack of experience with rebounders in general or complaints about having to replace springs.
-Bellicon customers also enjoyed their rebounder, complimenting the quiet and soft bounce of the bungee spring system.
+Bellicon customers also enjoyed their rebounder, complimenting the quiet and soft bounce of the bungee spring system (though with some reports of ankles hurting due to the uneven surface).
 The ReboundAIR comes in next, with most customers enjoying the bounce and rebounding on it in general.
 Complaints surrounding the device ranged from poor workmanship for the price to a bounce that was too hard, with the most polarized being about their poor customer service.
 The Cellerciser ties ReboundAIR, with most customers praising its bounce.
 However, one common complaint is the fact that there are no replacement parts available for the Cellerciser, and despite its claims to "last forever", most users seem to not be able to use it after a year or two.
 The JumpSport rebounders come in next with mostly good reviews, although for its cheaper models.
 The bad ones consistently remarked on too small a jump surface, a stiff bounce, the mat breaking too soon or the cords needing to be replaced after only a few months.
 It also appears JumpSport spreads its efforts across different kinds of trampolines whereas the other brands only make fitness rebounders.
 We could not find sufficient reviews for their highest end model which is the only model they have with a mat size similar to the others.
 The Urban Rebounder comes in sixth with very polarized reviews - customers either hated it or loved it, with most proponents of it praising the low price.
 Most complaints surrounded its poor build quality, with many customers complaining about different things that were wrong with it out of the box or broke after some use.
 Examples included loose springs/screws, torn fabric and dangerous mechanisms.
 Sentiment surrounding local store-bought brands was overwhelmingly negative.
 Most customers complained of the rebounder breaking with any serious use and most regretted their investment.
 Overall customer sentiment seemed to suggest that Needak and Bellicon made the best rebounders while the Urban Rebounder was a good rebounder for the value. |

 #3:Build Quality |